 I only began animating in the fall of 2016, so although I have a long way to go, the prospect of learning more drives me to push myself further.
 Since movement isn’t really something we think about much, I think the reason my animations are succeeding is because I’m working purely off instinct and making everything look as natural and readable as possible.
 Of course, I still have quite a ways to go, which is why I’d love a good critique.
 I haven’t really gotten any about my animations yet, so I’ve just been trying to seek out my own mistakes and fix them.

 I’m a natural leader, and although I’m not in the place to do so yet, I’d love to someday become a lead animator for a feature film (or perhaps even direct one).
 For now, I’m just trying to build up skill and creative vision, but I definitely won’t give up on my goal.
-I’ll always strive to improve, because in my opinion, there’s not nearly enough time to capture everything about life in one lifetime.”Purchase a portfolio critique
+I’ll always strive to improve, because in my opinion, there’s not nearly enough time to capture everything about life in one lifetime.”Purchase a critique or Skype consult

 Tomek Baginski, Bill Plympton, Peter Chung, Don Hertzfeldt, Mike Judge, Caroline Leaf, David Oreilly, Gianluigi Toccafondo, Evert de Beijer, Chris Landreth, Alexander Alexeieff, Wladislaw Starewicz, Cordell Barker, Jonas Odell, Koji Yamamura, Mark Baker, Hayao Miyazaki, Marjane Satrapi, Sylvain Chomet, William Kentridge